subpurple/escargot/README.md

 IRC:

 IRC support is very basic.
 It only offers the ability to create, join, invite people to, leave, and list other people in temporary chats.
-It also requires `USER`-based login with your account.
+It also requires `USER`-based login with your account credentials.
 Nicknames aren't supported.

 ## Developers